jamesericdavidson/jamesdavidson.xyz/content/about/index.md

 h1: "About the Podcast"
 showTableOfContents: true
 tags: [ "jibber jabber with jim" ]
-title: "About the Podcast & FAQs"
+title: "About the Podcast | FAQs - Jibber Jabber with Jim"
 type: "page"
 ---